Vettabase/query-viz/README.md

 ## Usage Notes

-If you only want to generate GNU Plot charts and don't need a ready-made interface, you don't need the `qv-web` container.
+If you only want to generate Gnuplot charts and don't need a ready-made interface, you don't need the `qv-web` container.

 If you modify the configuration file, you should restart Query-Viz.